 Retail security is another area in which this technology can make an impact.
 By integrating AI-powered surveillance with POS technologies, any suspicious transactions can be identified immediately and monitored for review and potential follow-up action.

 There are a huge number of markets that are adopting cloud-based video surveillance technology, with retail being just one example – banking, healthcare, government, hospitality and education are all markets powering significant growth in this area.
-As a result, global revenue from AI-powered surveillance analytic technologies is set to increase from $1.1bnin 2018 to $4.5bn in 2025, according to from Omdia.
+As a result, global revenue from AI-powered surveillance analytic technologies is set to increase from $1.1bnin 2018 to $4.5bn in 2025, according to research from Omdia.

 Adding cloud into the mix

 For all of these benefits of AI in video surveillance to be realised, cloud technology plays a huge part.
 Services hosted in the cloud are more convenient for most businesses – they’re typically cheaper, more reliable and more secure than the on-premises infrastructure often required to deliver and support legacy technologies.
 Scalability is also a popular benefit of cloud, which can be utilised at short notice and, by offering users an open platform, organisations can implement any additional third party technologies to meet their specific needs.

 This level of flexibility is crucial for expanding the wider application of AI in the video surveillance market.
 To increase this, outsourcing the platform and infrastructure to a specialist third party opens up the possibility for a greater range of services.
 This enables users to select whichever AI-powered functions most precisely meet their requirements.
 In addition, the impact of the COVID-19 pandemic has further increased the reliance organisations are placing on video surveillance technologies, driven by cloud-enabled remote access and monitoring capabilities that help organisations to increase efficiency and often reduce face-to-face contact.